A Geeky Musician's First Weekend with HomePod - The Mac Observer

 I’m a musician and a geek.
 That’s not really rare.
-Math is often at the core of those two things, and often relates them.
+Math is frequently at the core of those two things, and often relates them.
 There are a lot of people like me in that regard.
 What makes me somewhat unique is that I’m a musician who can still hear.
 For the past three decades I’ve obsessively worn earplugs or, as time went on, in-ear monitors.
 I wear them not just when I’m on stage, but when watching others perform.
 This has paid off immensely.
 Four years ago I had my hearing tested and I was told I had the hearing of an 18-year-old.
 I can (usually) still hear the “mosquito sound”.

 But none of this matters to you, dear reader, because your hearing is most certainly different than mine.
 Your preferences are different than mine, both in terms of types of music you like to hear and also how you like to hear it.
 Listening to music is an emotional experience, not just a functional one, and that means our personal preferences are legitimate metrics when evaluating audio quality.